Pacchu04/Pacchu04/README.md

+Welcome to my GitHub profile!
+I am an enthusiastic and dedicated Artificial Intelligence & Machine Learning student with a passion for solving complex problems and a keen interest in applying advanced technologies to real-world scenarios.

 - 👋 Hi, I’m Prashanth
 - 👀 I’m interested in AI and ML
 - 🌱 I’m currently working on AI and ML projects.